Who Are Quick House Sale Companies?

 - Unless agreed otherwise, the property will be sold with vacant possession upon completion;

-- In certain circumstances, the Area Manager may agree to let the vendor remain in the property after completion.
+- In certain circumstances, the Sales Manager may agree to let the vendor remain in the property after completion.
 This is known as a ‘licence to occupy’ and is only given for an agreed and limited period (a specific legal agreement will need to be in place);

 - We take pride in offering a friendly post-sales service for our clients and Property Solvers will be there to assist clients with any plans once the house sale is completed.
-The Area Manager will also deal with any unexpected problems that arise as a result of selling the property.
+The Sales Manager will also deal with any unexpected problems that arise as a result of selling the property.

 - A flowchart on our How We Work page briefly outlines the process outlined in Parts 1-5 of this code;

-8. Express Estate Agency Services
+8. Estate Agency Services

 - This service employs a ‘realistic pricing model’ with a focus on generating secure offers in under 28 days at full market value;